 Three latest studies explored the new likely medical properties of cannabis and found that cannabis has analgesic and addiction-breaking properties.

-In what turned out to be perhaps one the more revolutionary medical cannabis studies, Auburn University Ph.D. candidate Julio Yanes conducted an experiment including 66 students of the same university.
+In what turned out to be perhaps one of the more revolutionary medical cannabis studies, Auburn University Ph.D. candidate Julio Yanes conducted an experiment including 66 students of the same university.

 The experiment was quite harmless.
 Participants were strapped to an experimental pain apparatus—a band fitted with a plastic disk that applies pressure to a sensitive part of the hand.